Complete Subset Averaging with Many Instruments: Simulation

-Tables \ref{tb:m19-24-small}-\ref{tb:m19-24-large} also show median bias, median absolute deviation (MAD), range, coverage of the 95\% asymptotic confidence interval\footnote{Heteroskedasticity-robust standard errors given the choice of $k$ (CSA), $K$ (DN), and optimal weight (KO) are used.}, and the mean and median number of the subset size choice $\widehat{k}$.
-Median bias and mean bias differ more when the distribution of the estimator is skewed.
-DN shows some difference but for other estimators mean and median bias are quite similar.
-CSA still dominates other estimators in terms of median bias.
-KO shows a smaller MAD than CSA but given KO's larger MSE this suggests that KO often gives outliers which may be due to weight estimation.
-KO also exhibits a smaller range than CSA, which shows that smaller bias of CSA comes at a cost of having larger variance compared to KO.
-Lastly, the coverage of CSA is close to the nominal level across difference specifications but the coverage of KO can be far from the nominal level especially when the instrument signal is weak ($R_{f}^{2}=0.01$)\footnote{We construct the confidence intervals by assuming the instrument/weight/subset selection in each method is correct.
-See Appendix \ref{sc:se} for details.}.
+Next, we compare some robust statistics such as MAD and Median Bias.
+CSA shows better performance in both measures than DN except two designs (weak IV signal/decreasing $\pi_0$ and strong IV signal/flat $\pi_0$), where the losses are much smaller than the gains in other designs.
+Overall, KO shows smaller MAD but larger Median Bias than CSA.
+The coverage of CSA is close to the nominal level across different specifications except weak IV signal/half-zero $\pi_0$ but that of KO is far from the nominal level especially when the instrument signal is weak.\footnote{We construct the confidence intervals by assuming the instrument/weight/subset selection in each method is correct.
+See Section \ref{sc:se} of the Appendix for details.}

-When there is little endogeneity ($\sig_{u\eps}=0.1$) and/or the instruments are independent ($\rho_{z}=0$), the performance of CSA is quite similar to KO.
-The performance of DN is less satisfactory because it often exhibits a very large MSE.
-The results are collected in the supplementary appendix.
+Finally, the performance of CSA.CV, which chooses $\hat{k}$ by the 10-fold cross-validation, is slightly worse than CSA in these simulation designs.
+In Table \ref{tb:m19-24-large}, we observe similar patterns when $(N,K)=(1000,30)$ and $R_f^2=0.01$.
+However, the performance of DN, KO, and CSA is quite similar in the lower panel when the signal from the instruments is strong.

+Tables \ref{tb:m7-12-small}--\ref{tb:m7-12-large} report the simulation results when the instruments are uncorrelated.
+As expected from the theory, the performance of CSA is quite similar to 2SLS.
+We partially confirm the results in \citet{donald2001choosing} with the same designs.
+The coverage of DN is better than other estimators that show quite similar performance but MAD of DN is much larger.\footnote{We could duplicate the MAD statistics in \citet{donald2001choosing} only by the formula $med\lt\vert \what{\bt}_{1} -\bt_{1,0} \rt\vert$, i.e. re-centered at the true parameter value.
+However, we use the formula $med\lt\vert \what{\bt}_{1} -med (\what{\bt}_{1}) \rt\vert$ for MAD in this paper.
+See, for example, \citet{rousseeuw1993alternatives} for the definition.}

+We finish this section by a remark on the computation.
+When we compute the CSA-P matrix, we use 100 random draws from complete subsets when the complete subset size is bigger than 100.
+Table \ref{tb:m19-small-R} in the Appendix reports simulation results with different sizes of random draws in one design, and it shows that CSA performs satisfactorily with a relatively small number of draws.